The Carl Fricks Sportsmanship Scholarship

 The Carl Fricks Sportsmanship Scholarship is presented annually to graduating high school seniors from the St. Louis metro area who embody outstanding sportsmanship.
 Administered by the St. Louis Sports Commission Associates – the Sports Commission’s young professionals group – the scholarship recognizes individuals who exemplify honesty, integrity, civility, selflessness, kindness, compassion and class in athletic competition.
 Candidates are evaluated strictly on their approach, character and respect for others on the playing field.
 Athletic performance (wins and other stats) does not factor in the selection – making the scholarship unique.

-Help us celebrate sportsmanship by nominating a deserving student who has demonstrated outstanding sportsmanship and character in athletic competition.
-Click on the links below for more information and to download the scholarship nomination packet.
-You can also view the bios of past Sportsmanship Scholarship recipients to see the type of attributes and actions the scholarship committee seeks to recognize.
-Scholarship applications must be received by Monday, April 10, 2017.
+Celebrate sportsmanship by nominating a deserving student who has demonstrated outstanding sportsmanship and character in athletic competition.
+You can view the bios of past Sportsmanship Scholarship recipients to see the type of attributes and actions the scholarship committee seeks to recognize.
+Please check back in January for 2018 scholarship information.
 For more details, call 314-345-5130 or e-mail firstname.lastname@example.org.